pachyderm/pachyderm/doc/pachctl/pachctl_list-commit.md

 ### Options

 ```
   -a, --all                 list all commits including cancelled commits
-  -b, --block from   block until there are new commits since the from commits
+  -b, --block               block until there are new commits since the from commits
+  -p, --provenance commit   list only commits with the specified commits provenance, commits are specified as RepoName/CommitID (default [])
 ```

 ### SEE ALSO